 “What muscles do dips work?”

-You’ve probably asked yourself this very question before.
+You’ve probably asked yourself this very question before if fitness is on your radar.
 After all, dips are incredibly popular, and tons of people recommend doing them.
+They are a powerhouse bodyweight workout that works various muscle groups.

 But what direct benefits can you get from this exercise?
 What makes dips so great?
 More importantly, how to get started with them?